 That little rant was meant to tee up the funniest story of the week.
 The number one electric car maker on the planet was just removed from the S&P Global ESG Index.
 You can’t make this stuff up.

-The justification has to do with workplace conditions and Elon’s success at killing union drives.
-Oh and it looks like they got dinged because their cars keep catching on fire.
+The justification concerns workplace conditions and Elon’s success at killing union drives.
+Oh, and it looks like they got dinged because their cars keep catching fire.

 But I’m here to defend Tesla by focusing on what remains in the index: